About

 Hi, I’m Daniel.

-I like Heavy Metal and (mostly oldish) computer games.
+I like Heavy Metal, cats, (mostly oldish) computer games and open source software.

 Some for-fun/free-time projects I’m involved with:

-- dhewm3, a source port of Doom 3: maintaining
+• dhewm3, a source port of Doom 3: maintaining, lots of bugfixes and new features

 Licenses of this Blog